RaymoZou/project-a-week/Week 12 - DaysWithoutLeague/README.md

-# Week 12 of Paw - Typescript Todo
+# Week 12 of Paw - Last League Game

 Single page application created with Vue that displays the player's last given League of Legends game.